Draft SA Youth Action Plan - Strong Futures projects

 Closing date: 5pm Tuesday 14 April 2020

 This online engagement was hosted on YourSAy from 16 March to 13 April 2020.
-Find out more about the consultation process.
 Below is a record of the engagement.

 The Government of South Australia has been developing a Youth Action Plan that represents our investment in the best outcomes for all young South Australians (12-24 years).
 The final Youth Action Plan will outline a number of new cross-government collaborative projects (known as Strong Futures Projects) and the agencies who will work together on these emerging projects..